damsgithub/myzuka-club-rich.py/README.md

 # myzuka-club-rich.py

-If Myzuka is down, you can try this new grabber: https://github.com/damsgithub/musify-club-rich.py
+If http://myzuka.club is down, you can try this new grabber: https://github.com/damsgithub/musify-club-rich.py

 Command line Myzuka downloader, features included:
 * Cover downloading